Skip to main content

 • gameplay

-• “The gameplay is addictive and smooth as butter.
-The new mechanics add depth without losing the fun spirit of the original games.”
+• “The gameplay is addictive and smooth as butter.”

-• “The first 4/5 hours of story mode is really boring and doesn't include any gameplay apart from some weird gimmicky rock-paper-scissors mechanics.”
+• “The first 4/5 hours of story mode is really boring and doesn't include any gameplay apart from some weird gimmicky rock paper scissors battle system.
+It has nothing to do with football, teaches you nothing about the core gameplay, and the game eventually lets you autoplay the encounters because even the developers realised they were worthless.”

-• “You'll love it if you are a fan of the franchise, but a warning: the first 10 hours of gameplay in story mode are awful, very repetitive, and involve a rock-paper-scissors minigame that is repeated a lot of times.”
+• “You'll love it if you are a fan of the franchise, but a warning, the first 10 hours of gameplay in story mode are awful, very repetitive and a rock paper scissors minigame that is repeated a lot of times, and the interviews to scout more team members are even worse; you have to repeat the same minigame 15 times.”

 • grinding